 How to Register

 Registration by email to Miriam Brown must come from the teacher.
 Please include the teacher’s name, the student’s name and age, level (beginner to advanced) and the piece’s title, composer and length.
+Encourage parents to fill out the Student Image Permission Form – link below.

 Free to students of CEOMTA members; $5 fee for students of nonmembers.